 The Eureka Easy Clean Handheld Vacuum is designed for quick pickups on multiple surfaces.
 The visor on the front of the hand vac flips up for cleaning upholstery, carpet and stairs, while you can shut off the brush roll for the vacuum to pick up dirt and dust from hardwood, counters and tables.

-This Eureka vacuum was the best performer of all the hand vacs we tested.
+This Eureka vacuum is one of the best handheld vacuums we tested.
 In our sawdust test, it cleaned the entire area in only two passes, half the time of the next-best vacuum.
 With its ability to shut off the brush roll, it's also the best performer on hard surfaces.
-At only three passes, it was easily the fastest hand vacuum cleaner.

 It's comparable to the top performers in picking up pet hair.
 It was able to grab 95 percent of the hair we spread around an area of carpet, only struggling with a few strands.
 Where the Eureka lost points was in cleaning tight areas.
 The crevice tool seemed to lose power when it was attached, and it made it harder to pick up debris in cracks.
-It struggled in our car seat test for this reason, leaving behind about a third of the sawdust we scattered.
-That was the second worst of all the vacuums in our lineup for this test.
+It struggled in our car seat test for this reason, leaving behind about a lot of the sawdust we scattered.

 While it's one of the best at vacuuming, the Eureka doesn't have the same portability convenience as the other vacuums.
 We looked for a low weight and rechargeable battery, and it lacks both.
 This hand vac comes in at nearly 5 pounds, which makes it one of the heaviest handheld vacuum cleaners in our lineup.
+For a lightweight model, check out the Shark WANDVAC handheld vacuum.
 It also has to be plugged in, which is a hindrance if you plan to use it to clean your vehicle – a job that is easier with battery-operated models.
 One positive is the included hose.
 At the very least, you can plug it in and leave it on one seat as you clean the rest of the car with the hose attached.

 This small vacuum comes with a wide mouth that picks up bigger pieces that you'd have to break up with other handheld vacuums.
 The brush tool is on board, and you can turn it on or off with the flip of a switch.
 When picking up sawdust on carpet in our tests, the brush dug deep into the floor, releasing buried dust.